beck1888/Discord-Translator-Bot/notes.md

 - All commands start with '/'

+- When an unknown word is asked for, log it to a file so I can add it

 ## Command format (don't include the dashes or brackets in the command)

 wake word + mode + args